aqyang28/Photography-Website/README.md

 ## Overview

-This project is a photo gallery website displaying some of my favorite shots with the purpose of sharing my work to anyone who is interested.
-This project marks my first time working with web development languages– I have already learned a lot and am excited to learn a lot more.
+This project is a photo gallery website displaying some of my favorite shots to share my work with anyone interested.
+I am using my Google Sites photo website as a template for the design.
+This project marks my first time using web application frameworks and languages.
+I have learned a lot about the basic structure of CSS and JavaScript.
+I have also developed more proficiency in using Git to manage my project locally and on GitHub.
 I have set three primary goals to work towards in the next stages of development:

+### Next Steps:
-1. **Accessibility features:** include alt text for all images to make them accessible to screen readers.
+- **Accessibility features:** Include alt text for all images to make them accessible to screen readers.
-2. **Dynamic sizing:** ensure the design is responsive across multiple devices and screen sizes by replacing hardcoded px values with rem or em units.
+- **Dynamic sizing:** Ensure the design is responsive across multiple devices and screen sizes by replacing hardcoded `px` values with `rem` or `em` units.
-3. **User interface updates:** improve the UI to enhance user experience and improve performance.
+- **User interface updates:** Improve the UI to enhance user experience and boost performance by fixing spacing between elements on the About page and scaling images to fit or dynamically sizing them to .

+### Future Goals:
+- Integrating the Google Calendar API to display my availability for photo sessions.
+- Implementing a structured database to handle user booking requests.
+- Adding more images to the gallery.

-Future goals include: Google Calendar API implementation to make a calendar displaying my availability for sessions, a database that allows users to send booking requests online, and even more pictures.
-This README file will be updated as I progress through this creation, thanks for joining me on this journey!
+This README file will be updated as I progress through this creation.
+Thanks for joining me on this journey!

 ## Technical Tools